-□Low or no income.
-Briefly describe your service approach to p participants with this need/ vulnerability

-\square Current or past substance use or misuse.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. □ Criminal record-with the exception of restrictions imposed by federal, state, or local law or ordinance.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. \Box Chronic homelessness.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. □ History of victimization/abuse, domestic violence, sexual assault, childhood abuse.
+□ Chronic homelessness.
 Briefly describe your service approach to participants with this need/ vulnerability.

-Click or tap here to enter text. ☐ Mental Illness.
-Briefly describe your service approach to participants with this need/vulnerability Click or tap here to enter text. □ Chronic Health Conditions and/or Physical Disabilities.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. \Box Developmental Disabilities.
+□History of victimization/abuse, domestic violence, sexual assault, childhood abuse.
 Briefly describe your service approach to participants with this need/ vulnerability.
-Click or tap here to enter text. ☐ Unaccompanied Youth under age 18.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. ☐ Unaccompanied transition aged youth (TAY) age 18-24 years.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. home s project the only project of its kind in the CoC's geographic area serving a special less population/subpopulation?
-Yes No If yes, please specify: Click or tap here to enter text. your agency have materials in languages other than English and/or staff with bilingual bility? \square Yes \square No If yes, detail any staff with bilingual capability and materials that are available in other languages.
-Click or tap here to enter text. housi ribe the agency's plan to assist clients to rapidly secure and maintain permanent ng that is safe, affordable, accessible, and acceptable to their needs. or tap here to enter text. their ribe how clients will be assisted to increase employment and/or income and to maximize ability to live independently.
 Click or tap here to enter text.

-22. Does the project leverage housing resources with subsidies or units not funded through the or ESG programs?
-Yes No If yes, how?
+Mental Illness.
+Briefly describe your service approach to participants with this need/ vulnerability

+Chronic Health Conditions and/or Physical Disabilities.
+Briefly describe your service approach to participants with this need/ vulnerability.

+Developmental Disabilities.
+Briefly describe your service approach to participants with this need/ vulnerability.

+□ Unaccompanied Youth under age 18.
+Briefly describe your service approach to participants with this need/ vulnerability.

+□ Unaccompanied transition aged youth (TAY) age 18-24 years.
+Briefly describe your service approach to participants with this need/ vulnerability.
 Click or tap here to enter text.

-300 v / b.
-If the housing resources being leveraged for the project through a partnership is there a MOU in place? ☐ Yes ☐ No If so, please attach a copy of the MOU in place.
-23. Does the project include a partnership commitment with a healthcare organization that leverages health resources? ☐ Yes ☐ No a.
+- 18. Is this project the only project of its kind in the CoC's geographic area serving a special homeless population/subpopulation? □ Yes □ No - a.
+If yes, please specify: Click or tap here to enter text. - 19.
+Does your agency have materials in languages other than English and/or staff with bilingual capability? □ Yes □ No - a.
+If yes, detail any staff with bilingual capability and materials that are available in other languages.
+Click or tap here to enter text. - 20.
+Describe the agency's plan to assist clients to rapidly secure and maintain permanent housing that is safe, affordable, accessible, and acceptable to their needs.
+Click or tap here to enter text. - 21.
+Describe how clients will be assisted to increase employment and/or income and to maximize their ability to live independently.

+- 22. Does the project leverage housing resources with subsidies or units not funded through the CoC or ESG programs?

+Yes No - a.
 If yes, how?
 Click or tap here to enter text.

+- b.
+If the housing resources being leveraged for the project through a partnership is there a MOU in place? □ Yes □ No If so, please attach a copy of the MOU in place. - 23.
+Does the project include a partnership commitment with a healthcare organization that leverages health resources?

+Yes

+No

+- a.
+If yes, how?
+Click or tap here to enter text.
 Please attach a copy of the MOU in place.

-Equity and Representation 24.
-Does the organization have underrepresented individuals (BIPOC, LGBTQ+, etc.) in managerial and leadership positions? □ Yes □ No 25.
-Does the organization's board of directors include representation from someone with lived experience of homelessness? ☐ Yes ☐ No 26.
-Does the organization have a process for receiving and incorporating feedback from persons with lived experience? ☐ Yes ☐ No a.
+Equity and Representation

+- 24. Does the organization have underrepresented individuals (BIPOC, LGBTQ+, etc.) in managerial and leadership positions? □ Yes □ No - 25.
+Does the organization's board of directors include representation from someone with lived experience of homelessness?
+Set Yes INO - 26.
+Does the organization have a process for receiving and incorporating feedback from persons with lived experience? □ Yes □ No - a.
 If yes, how?
-Click or tap here to enter text.
-27. What steps have you taken to identify barriers of participation faced by persons of different races and identities, particularly those overrepresented in the local homeless population?
-Click or tap here to enter text.
+Click or tap here to enter text. - 27.
+What steps have you taken to identify barriers of participation faced by persons of different races and identities, particularly those overrepresented in the local homeless population?

 28. What steps have you taken or will you take to eliminate these barriers?
-Click or tap here to enter text.

 29. Describe the organization's plan to review participant outcomes data disaggregated by race, ethnicity, gender identity, and/or age to identify disparities in your service provision, including any plans to collaborate with HMIS to develop a schedule for data review?
-Click or tap here to enter text.

 30. Describe the organization's plan to review whether programmatic changes are needed to make program participant outcomes more equitable.
-Click or tap here to enter text.